How to Fix Persistent Window Leak Problems (Permanent Solutions That Work)

 Installation-related problems often include:

-- Blocked drainage paths
+• Blocked weep holes or drainage paths

 These issues may not produce visible leaks immediately, but repeated exposure to rain eventually reveals structural weaknesses.